Ridheee/ecoquest/README.md

 The project can be set up by downloading the all files and the opening the index.html file in your browser.

 Features Implemented:
-1) The puzzle contain 5 clues and 1 solutiin
+1) The puzzle contain 5 clues and 1 solution
 2) On refreshing, from either browser or website, the puzzle starts from the same step.